Care Provider, Member Appeals and Grievance Complaints

 - Immediately, within one hour of receipt, forward all member grievances and appeals (complaints, appeal, quality of care/service concern, whether oral or written) to us for processing to:

 - Respond to our requests for information about the member’s appeal or grievance within the designated timeframe.
-For expedited appeals, care providers must submit the requested within two hours.
-For standard appeals, within 24 hours (no exceptions or delays due to weekend or holidays).
+For expedited appeals, submit the requested information within two hours.
+For standard appeals, submit within 24 hours (no exceptions or delays due to weekend or holidays).
 Timeframes apply to every calendar day of the year.

 - Comply with our final determinations regarding member appeals and grievances.

 - Provide us with proof of claim payment or a copy of the pre-service authorization within the stipulated timeframes on reversals of adverse determinations.
-Care providers must respond to requests for proof overturned appeals were resolved: expedited appeals, within two hours, standard appeals, within 24 hours (no exceptions or delays due to weekend or holidays).
+Respond to requests for proof overturned appeals were resolved: expedited appeals, within two hours, standard appeals, within 24 hours (no exceptions or delays due to weekend or holidays).
 Timeframes apply to every calendar day of the year.

 UnitedHealthcare West Member Grievances